Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- Against the Cardinals, Jefferson has averaged 56.2 receiving yards per game over his four career matchups, 18.7 more than his over/under for Monday's game.
+- In his four matchups against the Cardinals, Jefferson's 56.2 receiving yards average is 19.7 more than his over/under for Monday's game (36.5).

-- In four matchups versus the Cardinals, Jefferson has had a TD catch twice, but never more than one in any single game.
+- In four matchups versus the Cardinals, Jefferson has had a touchdown catch twice, but never more than one in any single game.

-- The 227.1 yards per game the Cardinals are conceding through the air makes them the NFL's sixth-ranked pass defense.
+- The 227.1 passing yards the Cardinals give up per game makes them the NFL's sixth-ranked pass defense this season.

-- The Cardinals have given up 27 passing TDs this year (1.7 per game), ranking them 16th among NFL defenses.
+- The Cardinals have given up 27 touchdowns through the air (1.7 per game).
+They are 16th in the league in that category.

 Recent Performances

-- In last week's matchup with the 49ers, Jefferson hauled in two passes for 31 yards (15.5 yards per catch).
+- In last week's outing against the 49ers, Jefferson picked up 31 yards on two receptions (averaging 15.5 yards per catch).

-- Jefferson has also added seven grabs for 100 yards over his last three outings.
-He was targeted 14 times and averaged 33.3 receiving yards per game.
+- Jefferson's 14 targets have resulted in seven grabs for 100 yards (33.3 ypg) over his last three games.

 Jefferson's Los Angeles Teammates